Leasing a new car instead of buying one makes a lot of sense — until you check under the metaphorical hood.

 Yes, you can sometimes roll the money you owe from your past car loan into your car lease payments.
 But that’s often a costly mistake for many reasons, including higher monthly payments on your lease.

-The main concern, though, is that you allow the debt you carry to snowball.
+The main concern, though, is that you will allow the debt you carry to snowball.
 Remember, a new car is not a necessity, and going into serious debt for one is probably a mistake.

 Signing a long-term lease